mfenig1013/symphProblem/README.md

 problem.solve(self, outputDirectory, pathToSymphony, pathToParametersFile=None) - Runs the symphony binary on the model.  outputDirectory: the directory where model files will be generated and stored.
 pathToSymphony: path to the symphony binary
 pathToParametersFile: optional input parameter file location (see [1] for details on valid parameters for the solver)

+useful problem class fields

+self.problem: string corresponding to the entire human-readable model specified by the user self.solution: dictionary of user-defined variables and their values in the solution (if a solution exists) self.solved: if True means a valid problem has been created and has been solved; False otherwise self.var: set of human-defined variables self.numVar: number of variables in the model self.variableMap = a mapping of user-defined variables and their converted names and vice versa.  'h2c' means user-defined to converted; 'c2h' means converted back to user-defined